THISHA-SAMPATH/AppForge/README.md

 ### 2. 📱 Local Network PWA & "Deploy to Phone"
 * **Primary IP Resolution API**: Uses a custom server-side utility (`/api/local-ip`) that reads active network interfaces and resolves the host machine's primary local network IPv4 address (e.g., `192.168.X.X`).
-* **Dynamic QR-Code Generator**: Replaces `localhost` dynamically with the server's local IP on the deployment preview sheet, allowing any mobile device connected to the same Wi-Fi network to scan the QR code.
+* **Dynamic QR-Code Generator**: Replaces `localhost` dynamically with the server's local IP on the deployment preview sheet, allowing any mobile device on the same Wi-Fi to scan the QR code.
 * **Instant PWA Installation**: Mobile users can view the dynamic web app prototype in real-time and install it as a progressive web application directly on their phones.

 ### 3. 🛡️ Config Validator & Sanitation Playground